jennyzeng/Minecraft-AI/readme.md

 https://github.com/Microsoft/malmo

+Launch client in Malmo minecraft before running python files if you want to test the performance in minecraft.

 ### project configuration

 [PyCharm](https://www.jetbrains.com/pycharm/) is preferred.

-Open the whole project as a Pycharm project.
+- Open the whole project as a Pycharm project.

-mark Python_Examples directory as a source directory
+- mark Python_Examples in Malmo directory as a source directory:

+   in preference->project structure: press add content root: Python_Example, click on this root, and mark it as a source

 ### use VirtualEnv
 We can only use the system version Python.
 It is better for us to create a virtual env